Transit Center at Manas: Name

-The installation was initially named after New York Fire Department Chief Peter J. Ganci, Jr., who was killed in the 11 September terrorist attack.
+The installation was initially named after New York Fire Department Chief Peter J. Ganci, Jr., who was killed in the September 11 attacks.
 The all-ranks club/recreation center on base was known as "Pete's Place" in his honor.

 Shortly after the U.S. Air Force had used the name "Ganci", it was found that an Air Force Instruction (AFI) dictated that non-U.S. air bases could not bear the name of any U.S. citizens (the former Clark Air Base in the Philippines pre-dated this instruction).
 Since that time the air base has been officially called Manas Air Base, after the name of Manas International Airport where it is located.

 The name "Manas" refers to the Epic of Manas, a world-renowned Kyrgyz epic poem.

 The facility was renamed "Transit Center at Manas" following a new agreement between the U.S. and Kyrgyz governments, signed in June 2009.
 Most English-language sources, however, continue to refer to it as "Manas Air Base".